 This has been the hardest feature we’ve developed to date, but we pulled it off just in time for Christmas.
 It’s time to reload Gmail (just hit the Refresh button in Chrome), because you can now send mass email campaigns with 10,000 emails with GMass, and GMass will distribute the emails over multiple days automatically, based on your Gmail account’s sending limits.

 If you have a regular Gmail account, you can send up to 500 emails per rolling 24 hours.
-If you have a Google Apps account, you can send up to 2,000 emails per rolling 24 hours.
+If you have a G Suite (formerly known as Google Apps) account, you can send up to 2,000 emails per rolling 24 hours.

-For example, if you have a Google Sheets spreadsheet with 8,000 addresses, and you’re sending from a Google Apps account, when you hit the GMass button, 2,000 emails will send immediately, another 2,000 will send 24 hours from then, another 2,000 48 hours from then, and the final 2,000 72 hours from then.
+For example, if you have a Google Sheets spreadsheet with 8,000 addresses, and you’re sending from a G Suite account, when you hit the GMass button, 2,000 emails will send immediately, another 2,000 will send 24 hours from then, another 2,000 48 hours from then, and the final 2,000 72 hours from then.

 Remember, you have to reload Gmail in Chrome to get the GMass update that makes this possible.

 GMass itself now has over 60,000 users, meaning I need to use this feature myself whenever I send an announcement to my users.

 This feature is only useful if your emails are NOT time-sensitive.
 Most GMass announcements, like this one you’re reading right now, are not time-sensitive, so I’m able to use this new capability of GMass to send GMass announcements.
 Rather meta, I believe!